 At Veranda Dentistry, we use Ozone to purify the water lines used for the cavitron and drill machines.
 As the water sprays, it disinfects the aerosols created by the machines.
 We also ask that our patients rinse with Ozone before their hygiene appointments to disinfect their mouth and gums.
 Surfaces of the clinical areas are also rinsed with Ozonated water, in addition to our standard disinfecting measures.

-In an effort to improve the quality of air supplied to our patients and employees, we recently had iWave-R ion generators installed at the Pleasant Hill and Ankeny locations, thanks to Jake Burkhart at Modern Heating and Air.
+In an effort to improve the quality of air supplied to our patients and employees, we recently had iWave-R ion generators installed at the Pleasant Hill location, thanks to Jake Burkhart at Modern Heating and Air.
 This cold plasma air purifier kills 99.6% of airborne pathogens within 30 minutes, including viruses, bacteria, and fungi.
 They also installed special MERV-16 filters, which remove 95% of all airborne particles three micrometers and larger.

 In an effort to improve air filtration for our patients who work in healthcare, as well as our own employees, we are now custom 3D printing N95 face masks.
 By using our 3D Scanner to render face scans and our FormLabs Form 3 3D printer, we are able to make 100% FREE custom-fit respirators and masks that are both washable and reusable, for both our employees and our patients who work in healthcare.

 At Veranda Dentistry, we want to make sure that the most vulnerable among us are well taken care of.